-If this is enough information for you to proceed with cloud storage service, then get 100GB with unlimited sharing for just $3.73/month (or 44.84 per year) here.
+If this is enough information for you to proceed with cloud storage service, then get started here.
 Otherwise, keep reading.
 We’re about to get a bit more technical.

 In truth, cloud storage is a business model that relies on the Internet to help you access and share data across various devices such as computers, smartphones, and tablets.
 Your information is typically stored in a third party center and by simply logging into a user interface, you can access all of it quickly.
 Examples of cloud storage solutions include Google Drive, Dropbox, and OneDrive.

 There are three types of cloud storage setups and these are private, public and hybrid.
 For a business, a managed services provider/consultant can help you identify the most optimal IT strategy.

 Great for companies but not individuals.
 As the name implies, this is a private cloud network that can either be on or off-premises.
 When off-premise, the server or storage devices are stored with a cloud service provider.

 When on-premise, servers are stored within a company’s building.
 Although this is much easier to manage and control in an event that issues arise, it’s best suited for large organizations that want full control of their security and management setups or a small home-based business that deals in sensitive data.

 With this kind of setup, there’s no need to worry about the maintenance and security of your data because everything is externalized.
 For an individual or organization, the public cloud is easier to have because they require little input.